In Exercises 11–18, find the slope of the function’s graph at the... | Channels for Pearson+

 Derivative

-The derivative of a function at a point provides the slope of the tangent line to the function's graph at that point.
-It is a fundamental concept in calculus that measures how a function changes as its input changes.
-For the function f(x) = √(x + 1), the derivative can be found using the power rule and chain rule.
+The derivative of a function at a point provides the slope of the tangent line to the graph of the function at that point.
+It is a fundamental concept in calculus used to determine how a function changes as its input changes.
+For the function g(x) = 8/x², finding the derivative will help us calculate the slope at the given point (2, 2).

 Recommended video: